Unification (Star Trek: The Next Generation): Background

-This episode was aired in the weeks before the release of Star Trek VI: The Undiscovered Country.
-Spock makes reference to the events of the movie when he asks Picard if he was aware of Spock's role in the first peace overtures to the Klingons.
+These episodes were aired in the weeks before the release of Star Trek VI: The Undiscovered Country.
+Spock makes reference to the events of the movie when he asks Picard if he was aware of Spock's role in the first peace overtures to the Klingon Empire.
 Picard is aware of the public history of Spock's role, but not the whole story.
 Spock says that he forced Captain Kirk to accept the mission, and that he felt responsible for what happened to Kirk and his crew.
 This time, Spock only wants to risk his own life, which is why he came to Romulus on his own.

 Leonard Nimoy had previously requested $1 million to cameo in the series, but he took minimum SAG pay to reprise the role of Spock to publicize Star Trek VI: The Undiscovered Country, on which he was executive producer.

 The Star Trek: Discovery episode "Unification III" is a sequel to this two-parter; it sees Romulan and Vulcan societies united and living on the (now-renamed) 31st Century Vulcan homeworld Ni'Var.